junqing-zhang/junqing-zhang.github.io/_posts/2020-02-01-blog-post-journals-conferences.md

 ---
-title: 'Journals and Conferences of Communications, Computing and Security'
+title: 'Journals and Conferences of Communications, Networking, Computing and Security'
 date: 2020-02-01
 permalink: /posts/2020/02/blog-post-journals-conferences/
 categories: